beetbox/beets/docs/guides/tagger.rst

         Beirut - Lon Gisland
     (Similarity: 94.4%)
-    * Scenic World (Second Version) -> Scenic World [A]pply, More candidates, Skip, Use as-is, as Tracks, Enter search, or aBort?
+    * Scenic World (Second Version) -> Scenic World [A]pply, More candidates, Skip, Use as-is, as Tracks, Enter search, enter Id, or aBort?

 When beets asks you this question, it wants you to enter one of the capital
-letters: A, M, S, U, T, G, E, or B. That is, you can choose one of the
+letters: A, M, S, U, T, G, E, I or B. That is, you can choose one of the
 following:

 * *A*: Apply the suggested changes shown and move on.